Automatically generating Fukaya categories and computing quantum cohomology: Applications

 \subsection{Calabi-Yau homological mirror symmetry}

 As already noted in \cite{Perutz:2015aa}, Corollary \ref{coreHMSCY} below implies simplified proofs of full Homological Mirror Symmetry (HMS) for Calabi-Yau manifolds, for instance for Calabi-Yau hypersurfaces in projective space \cites{Seidel:2015ab, Sheridan:2015aa}; namely one does not need to prove by hand that the Lagrangians considered in these examples split-generate the Fukaya category.
-To formulate this simplification precisely, we recall the notion of `Core HMS':
+More recently, after the initial version of this paper appeared, Corollary \ref{coreHMSCY} was used to prove generation -- and complete the proof of HMS -- for Calabi-Yau hypersurfaces in weighted projective spaces, or ``Greene-Plesser mirror pairs'' \cite{SheridanSmithGreenePlesser}.